lpapailiou/neuralnetwork/README.md

     NeuralNetwork neuralNetwork = new NeuralNetwork(2, 4);
     neuralNetwork.fit(in, out, 2000);                           // adjustment of model in 2000 iterations

 #### Genetic algorithm
+There are two ways to implement this algorithm.
+You can either rely on the `geneticalgorithm` package (see [Genetic algorithm implementation](#genetic-algorithm-implementation)) or do the implementation manually.
+For manual implementation, the required methods are listed below.

-Merge two instances of NeuralNetwork, where as the first instance will be returned modified.
+Merge two instances of NeuralNetwork.
 This will work only, if both neural networks are of the same architecture.
+Properties / metadata will be copied from the first instance.

     NeuralNetwork neuralNetworkA = new NeuralNetwork(2, 4, 2);
     NeuralNetwork neuralNetworkB = new NeuralNetwork(2, 4, 2);